Ski Sunday: Format

 As the British appetite for alpine skiing changed over time, the programme experimented with different formats and timeslots.
 In recent years the show has been presented by, amongst others, Hazel Irvine, Matt Chilton, former British Olympic skier Graham Bell and Ed Leigh.
 The 2008 season started on 20 January in an extended prime time slot (Sundays 19:00 to 20:00) and was broadcast weekly on BBC Two for eight weeks.
 The 2008 revised format covered most forms of competition skiing and snowboarding as well as covering travelogue and entertainment features.
 The series also offered interactive features via the BBC Red Button service.

 The 2009 series began on 10 January with a special preview programme presented by Graham Bell covering a summer trek in the Alps.
-The 2009 series-proper started on 18 January, and was again broadcast on BBC2 and BBC Red Button.
+The 2009 series-proper started on 18 January, and was again broadcast on BBC Two and BBC Red Button.
 Prior to the launch of the 2009 season, it was reported that the more general winter sports content of the 2008 format was not popular with viewers, and the BBC acknowledged: "we didn't get things quite right last year.
 Ski racing fans wanted more of the action and our new viewers wanted more adventure."
 Consequently, for 2009 the show was divided into two programmes: Ski Sunday and High Altitude; the former covering ski racing and the latter, "mountain adventure".

 For the 2010 season, High Altitude was dropped, and a stand-alone Ski Sunday comprised one half-hour programme weekly, shown around 17:00 on BBC Two on Sunday evenings.
 It consisted largely of events coverage, plus a new clothing, equipment and technology slot, with further events covered and a worldwide skiing weather report accessible afterwards via the Red Button digital services.
 Bell and Leigh continued to present.

 For the 2011 season, Ski Sunday returned on 9 January 2011 on BBC Two and ran until 2 February 2011, with Ski Sunday Extra available via the BBC Red Button interactive services.
 The show's format continued the 2010 approach, focusing on coverage of the unfolding alpine ski racing season interspersed with occasional featured segments on alternative winter sports such as Crashed Ice downhill skating and snowboard events.
 The format for the 2012 series remained largely unaltered, continuing to focus on the key alpine ski racing events with extended (and sometime live) coverage via the BBC's interactive service.
 Short magazine pieces also focused on winter sport personalities (such as Jenny Jones), events (such as Slopestyle) and travelogues.

 In 2013 for its 35th series, former Olympic skeleton champion Amy Williams joined the team.

-In 2025 the show was presented by Ed Leigh and former TeamGB skier Chemmy Alcott in 45 minute episodes in January and February at tea-time on BBC2, focussing on international skiing competitions as well as snowboarding and other competitive snow sports.
+In 2026, the show's final run was presented by Ed Leigh and former TeamGB skier Chemmy Alcott in 45 minute episodes in January and February at tea-time on BBC Two, focussing on international skiing competitions as well as snowboarding and other competitive snow sports.
 It also featured interviews with people such as leading British skier Dave Ryding and reports on the upcoming 2026 Winter Olympics in Milan.